redhat-ai-services/mlops-demo-application-gitops/README.md

 type: kubernetes.io/ssh-auth
 ```

-3. Encrypt the Secret Using the Certificate from Step 1:
+2. Encrypt the Secret Using the Certificate from Step 1:

 ```
-kubeseal --cert=public-key-cert.pem --format=yaml < mlops-demo-application-gitops-github-ssh-key-secret.yaml > mlops-demo-application-gitops-github-ssh-key-sealed-secret.yaml
+kubeseal --controller-namespace=sealed-secrets --format=yaml < mlops-demo-application-gitops-github-ssh-key-secret.yaml > mlops-demo-application-gitops-github-ssh-key-sealed-secret.yaml
 ```

-4. Apply the Sealed Secret to Your Cluster:
+3. Apply the Sealed Secret to Your Cluster:
 ```
 kubectl create -f mlops-demo-application-gitops-github-ssh-key-sealed-secret.yaml
 ```

-5. Verify Creation of the Secret:
+4. Verify Creation of the Secret:
 ```
 kubectl get secret mlops-demo-application-gitops-github-ssh-key -o jsonpath="{.data.ssh-privatekey}" | base64 --decode
 ```

-6. The secret is now available in your namespace as specified in Step 2
+5. The secret is now available in your namespace as specified in Step 2